svikashk/docs/guide/project-management.md

         </div>
 </div>

 When you're working on a feature, you'll need people from other teams - design, QA, and marketing - to contribute as well.
-But how do you accomodate each of their workflows into your project?
+But how do you accomodate each of their workflows into your squad?

 Sure, you can add a generic status called "Design In Progress".
 But does it mean the mockups are ready for your front end developer to pick it up?
 Or does it mean the design team is still iterating on getting it pixel perfect?

-__In Zepel, you can add multiple Boards in your project to accomodate each of your team's workflow, so everyone can collaborate and work together.__
+__In Zepel, you can add multiple Boards in your squad to accomodate each of your team's workflow, so everyone can collaborate and work together.__

 ![Boards in Zepel](/guide/assets/uploads/zepel-boards.png "Boards in Zepel")
 <div class="caption">
-<small>Dev Board shows all the items that are being worked on by the development team in this project.
+<small>Dev Board shows all the items that are being worked on by the development team in this squad.
 Add filters to manage workload.</small>
 </div>
 <br>